EARTH SUSTAINING ENERGY

 The primary components of biomass syngas are carbon monoxide, hydrogen and carbon dioxide.
 These molecules are then processed through burning or catalytic conversion into the various downstream products, of which there are many.

-Utilising advancements in thermal and catalytic technology, synthesis (Syngas) or producer gas can be now converted directly to a relatively pure elemental diesel, jet fuel and gasoline.
+Utilizing advancements in thermal and catalytic technology, synthesis (Syngas) or producer gas can be now converted directly to a relatively pure elemental diesel, jet fuel and gasoline with pure water as a by-product.
 Syngas can be produced from most biomass by gasifying it at high temperature without oxygen, however the specific crop selections provide major eco-societal sustainability advantages.
-The Syngas can be utilised directly as an energy source, converted to methane or passed through catalytic processes and transformed to the required fuels (naphtha, diesel, jet fuel, gasoline).
+The Syngas can be utilized directly as an energy source, converted to methane or passed through catalytic processes and transformed to the required fuels (naphtha, diesel, jet fuel, gasoline).
 Due to the purity of the raw materials there is high lubricity in the fuels, almost no sulphur and minimal other impurities found in standard petro-diesel.

 Image via Coskata